 As you can see, the initial cost for this raised-bed garden is quite a bit higher than for an in-ground garden.
 However, most of the costs are one-time expenses.
 After the first year, you can reuse the boxes, tools, and soil.
 Your only ongoing costs will be $100 per year for fresh compost and seeds.
 So if this garden produces $800 worth of veggies each year, it should pay for itself within two years.

 3. Container Gardens

 If you’re short on outdoor space, a container garden could be your best choice.
 Container gardening means just what it sounds like: growing plants in containers rather than planting them in the ground.
-You can grow a container garden in the tiniest of yards, or even without a yard at all.
-Any outdoor space that gets several hours of daily sunlight, such as a patio, deck, balcony, or rooftop, can hold a few pots of tomatoes and greens.
+You can grow a container garden in the tiniest of yards — or even without a yard at all.
+Any outdoor space that gets several hours of full sun each day, such as a patio, deck, balcony, or rooftop, can hold a few pots of tomatoes and greens.

 Container gardening can save you time as well as space.
 Because your plants don’t go into the ground, you don’t need to prepare the soil or weed the crops.
 However, since potted plants can only hold a limited amount of water, you have to water your crops more often.